organicaudio/useful-code-snippets2/README.md

 ``sudo pip3 install mkdocs-material``

 sudo might be necessary to add mkdocs on the path.
-If you wnat to change color or the navigation refer to [mkdocs martial setup guide](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/).
+If you want to change color or the navigation refer to [mkdocs martial setup guide](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/).

 ## Commands